abdfaizaan/AIW-Azure-Virtual-Desktop/Getting-Started.md

 ## Overview

 Contoso IT Consulting Services is a fast-growing technology consulting firm headquartered in Los Angeles, California.
-With expansion across North America and a distributed workforce that includes remote consultants, Contoso IT is seeking scalable and secure ways to deliver critical IT resources to its employees.

-To support this growth, Contoso wants to implement a proof of concept (POC) that evaluates Azure Virtual Desktop (AVD) as a platform for securely delivering virtual desktops and applications to its workforce, regardless of their location.
+With expansion across North America and a distributed workforce that includes remote consultants, Contoso IT is seeking scalable and secure ways to deliver critical IT resources to its employees.To support this growth, Contoso wants to implement a proof of concept (POC) that evaluates Azure Virtual Desktop (AVD) as a platform for securely delivering virtual desktops and applications to its workforce, regardless of their location.

 In this hands-on lab, you’ll take on the role of an Azure Consultant to help Contoso’s IT team deploy and configure an AVD environment that supports secure remote work and centralized management.